 Course Duration and Intakes

-- A one-year programme with two intakes per year.
+- A two-year programme with two intakes per year.

 Special Features of the Programme